MSOT and OTD Tuition/Financial Information

-The Occupational Therapy Doctorate (OTD) consists of 114 credit hours (which include two 12-week field work experiences and one 16-week apprenticeship), and is normally completed in three and a half years.
-The total cost of tuition for the incoming OTD class in fall 2017 is $134,900 for the three and a half year duration including fieldwork and the doctoral experiential component.
-There are no additional fees, and tuition is the same for in-state and out-of-state students.
+The Clinical Doctorate in Occupational Therapy (OTD) consists of 106 credit hours (which include two 12-week field work experiences and one 14-week doctoral capstone), and is normally completed in three years.
+The total cost of tuition for the incoming OTD class in fall 2020 is $132,500.
+This breaks down to $16,667 x six semesters and $8,333 x two fieldwork experiences and $15,832 for one doctoral capstone.

-Additional financial aid is also available to students through application with the Financial Aid Office at the School of Medicine.
+Loans may be available as part of an overall financial package through application with Office of Student Financial Planning at the School of Medicine.
 You may contact this office at 314-362-6845 or by visiting their website at http://finaid.med.wustl.edu.
 The Direct Unsubsidized Stafford Loans are obtainable at the level of $20,500 a year.
 A Direct application loan award is routinely included in the financial aid packet once you have been accepted to the OT program and have completed your financial aid application.
-Additional funding sources above the $20,500 can also be found with a Direct Graduate PLUS loan or a Private Student loan with the banking institution of your choice.
+Additional funding sources above the $20,500 can also be found with a Direct Graduate PLUS loan or a private student loan with the banking institution of your choice.
 These loans are credit based and can go up to your total cost of attendance budget, therefore making it possible to finance your education in full.
 Students are strongly encouraged to seek outside sources of financial support.
 Some outside resources can be found at http://www.fastweb.com and through the American Occupational Therapy Association at http://www.aota.org.

 As you consider financing your graduate education, please include the cost of living in your calculations.
 St. Louis has a very affordable cost of living, with lower than average housing costs and an abundance of free and low-cost activities near the campus.